Regular propagators of bilinear quantum systems: Interaction framework

 \section{Interaction framework}

-In this section we consider the framework of Assumption~\ref{ass:Interacting} or \ref{ass:StrongInteraction}.
-We show that they indeed lead to weak solutions of \eqref{eq:main} and consider an extension of a negative result of Ball, Marsden and Slemrod~\cite{BMS} on the attainable set.
+In this section we consider the framework of assumptions~\ref{ass:Interacting} or \ref{ass:StrongInteraction}.
+We show that these assumptions lead to a notion of weak solution for \eqref{eq:main} when the control is integrable and we provide the proofs of Theorem~\ref{THE_main_introduction} and Proposition~\ref{PRO_introduction_BMS_Bborne} in the general Radon measure case.

-In a subsequent paragraph we analyze the source problem in order to obtain a Duhamel formula and use it in the last paragraph to analyze perturbation by bounded control potentials.